Siebel CRM Licensing

 Processor licenses are often more scalable when the user count is expected to grow significantly or fluctuate.
 Unlike user-based licenses that require individual assignments, processor licenses are tied to the hardware capacity, making them suitable for dynamic environments.

-What should Siebel administrators know about licensing?
+What should Siebel administrators be aware of regarding licensing?

 What are some common pitfalls in managing Siebel licenses?